rahul235/Data-2-Decision/_posts/2023-01-23-does-your-data-tell-a-story.md

 * The power of meditation and its impact on the function of human nervous system is too intense to be ignored.
 The
 * Why we cannot make a good analysis unless we spend a significant amount of time in understanding the data.

-The point raised in first statement may need further corraboration.
-However, the insights from the analysis could potentially be used for taking actions to improve the lifestlye habits of individuals in general.
+The point raised in first statement may need further corroboration.
+However, the insights from the analysis could potentially be used for taking actions to improve the lifestyle habits of individuals in general.

 ## What is not a story